bytecodealliance/rfcs/accepted/tail-calls.md

 * etc...

-The proposed design avoids dynamically tracking stack argument capacity by shrinking stack argument capacity on tail calls.
+The proposed design avoids dynamically tracking stack argument capacity by shrinking stack argument capacity on tail calls, if necessary.
 This does mean that we may need to copy the return address to a new location on the stack when shrinking capacity, but it does let us avoid dynamic capacity checks.

 With that out of the way, lets get into the details.